docker/docker-bench-security/README.md

-  -e CHECK     optional  Comma delimited list of specific check(s) id to exclude -i INCLUDE   optional  Comma delimited list of patterns within a container or image name to check -x EXCLUDE   optional  Comma delimited list of patterns within a container or image name to exclude from check -t LABEL     optional  Comma delimited list of labels within a container or image to include from check -n LIMIT     optional  In JSON output, when reporting lists of items (containers, images, etc.), limit the number of reported items to LIMIT.
+  -e CHECK     optional  Comma delimited list of specific check(s) id to exclude -i INCLUDE   optional  Comma delimited list of patterns within a container or image name to check -x EXCLUDE   optional  Comma delimited list of patterns within a container or image name to exclude from check -t LABEL     optional  Comma delimited list of labels within a container or image to exclude from check -n LIMIT     optional  In JSON output, when reporting lists of items (containers, images, etc.), limit the number of reported items to LIMIT.
 Default 0 (no limit).
   -p PRINT     optional  Disable the printing of remediation measures.
 Default: print remediation measures.
 ```